RDA-DMP-Common/RDA-DMP-Common-Standard/README.md

 <h3>Affiliation</h3>
 For specifying the organisation(s) to which a contact or contributor belongs.

+<h3>Alternate Identifier</h3>
+For specifying alternate identifiers for a DMP or a dataset, e.g. an internal identifier used by a DMP tool.
+This is in alignment with the <a href="https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/alternateidentifier/">DataCite Metadata Schema</a>.

+<h3>Related Identifier</h3>
+For specifying related identifiers for a DMP or a dataset, e.g. a DOI of a publication that describes the data management described in this DMP.
+This is in alignment with the <a href="https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/relatedidentifier/">DataCite Metadata Schema</a>.

 </td><td valign="top"><h3>Structure</h3>

 <ul>
   <li id="dmp_tree"><a href="#dmp_table">dmp</a></li>
   <ul>
+    <li id="dmp_alternate_identifier_tree"><a href="#alternate_identifier_table">alternate_identifier</a></li>
     <li id="dmp_contact_tree"><a href="#dmp_contact_table">contact</a></li>
     <ul>
       <li id="contact_affiliation_tree"><a href="#contact_affiliation">affiliation</a></li>